A tax calendar is a 12-month calendar divided into quarters. The calendar gives specific due dates for:

 Generally, if a due date for performing any act for tax purposes falls on a Saturday, Sunday, or legal holiday, the

-act is considered to be performed timely if it is performed no later than the next day that is not a Saturday, Sunday, or
+act is considered to be performed timely if it is performed no later than the next day that isn't a Saturday, Sunday, or legal

-publication make the adjustment for Saturdays, Sundays, and legal holidays.
-But you must make any adjustments for statewide
+make the adjustment for Saturdays, Sundays, and legal holidays.
+But you must make any adjustments for statewide legal holidays,

 An exception to this rule for certain excise taxes is noted later under the Excise Tax Calendar.